Elizabeth 'Bess' Perry

 Email:

-She works with many types of parks to address their unique managerial concerns and highlight their critical contributions to sustainability.
-Recent examples include urban and metro, cultural and heritage, coastal and marine, wildlife and game, partnership, and linear, as well as iconic and largely natural resource-based parks.
-This work also stretches into related recreation activities and community-focused programming.
+She works with many types of parks to address their unique managerial concerns and highlight their contributions to sustainability.
+Recent examples include urban/metro, cultural, coastal, wildlife, linear, and iconic nature parks.
+This work also stretches into related recreation activities and community-focused programming, such as with trails, winter sport, and mountain biking amenities development.
 She typically works with conservation agencies, recreation organizations, and place-based collaboratives on their pressing concerns.

 Dr. Perry holds a B.S. in Natural Resource Ecology – Conservation Biology (University of Idaho), M.S. in Forest Ecosystems and Society (Oregon State University), Ph.D. in Natural Resources (University of Vermont), and postdoctoral training in Parks, Recreation, and Tourism Management (Clemson University).
-She also has an extensive work history in national and state parks, which assists in considering how to increase the applied utility of parks and recreation social science.
+Her extensive work history in national and state parks assists in considering how to enhance the utility of park and recreation social science.

 Courses taught: